 Ponce City Market rooftop

-The rooftop remains a standout attraction with Skyline Park, the retro-inspired amusement area featuring mini-golf, classic carnival games, a three-story slide, and more.
-It’s all-ages fun with stunning panoramic views of Midtown, Downtown, and Buckhead.
+The rooftop is a highlight year-round, but spring amps up the outdoor fun at Skyline Park with mini-golf, carnival games, a three-story slide, and panoramic views of Midtown, Downtown, and Buckhead.

-• Pair it with dining at 9 Mile Station, known for elevated cocktails and dishes overlooking the city.
+• Pair it with drinks and bites at 9 Mile Station for elevated cocktails and skyline dining.

-• Admission: Around $15 for adults, $7 for kids (prices subject to change; free for young children).
-Buy tickets at the ground-floor booth or online.
+• Admission: Around $15 for adults, $7 for kids (prices may vary; often free for young children).
+Tickets available at the ground-floor booth or online.

 Pro tip: The Roof also features seasonal activations, like the popular Skate the Sky ice rink in winter months.